ashthornton/asscroll/README.md

 You can include the styles necessary to hide the native scrollbar in your CSS by copy and pasting the contents of `/css/index.css` or simply by importing them into your CSS setup.
 For example:

 `@import '~@ashthornton/asscroll/css'`

-_This won't be an issue with the custom scrollbar styles as you can't smooth scroll until JS is ready anyway._

 ## Usage with external requestAnimationFrame